 Control and automation technology in homes isn’t really a new phenomenon, but we are seeing a whole lot of new innovations and innovators in this space.
 Some of the technologies and products seem simple and yet elegant (like Nest) with instant benefits, while there are others (like Tesla’s recent PowerPack announcement) that seem positively revolutionary.

 But choosing the right way to approach home automation for the first time can be complex and confusing.
-In this note, we’ll try and help simplify these decisions for you and suggest some practical tips for you make your home smarter.
+In this note, we’ll try and help simplify these decisions for you and suggest some practical tips for you to make your home smarter.

 Our team believes that the following ‘features’ should be priorities: